Top 5 Government Grants for SMEs in Singapore (2025 Edition)

 What It Offers

-Employers must have contributed at least S$750 in Skills Development Levy over a qualifying period.
+• Employers need to have paid at least S$750 in Skills Development Levy.

 What It Covers